Patch Testing: Sensitization vs. Irritation

 How Patch Testing Helps to Understand Sensitization and Irritation

-Unexpected skin reactions significantly influence consumer perception of your product, and likewise can significantly influence the value of your brand as well as your product liability risk.
-FDA requires that manufacturers substantiate product and ingredient safety of cosmetics, drugs, and devices before going to market.
+Unexpected skin reactions significantly influence consumer perception of your product and likewise can significantly influence your brand’s value and your product liability risk.
+The FDA requires that manufacturers substantiate product and ingredient safety of cosmetics, drugs, and devices before going to market.
 Patch testing is a simple and effective way to evaluate your product’s potential to cause irritation or sensitization.

-To learn more about sensitization and irritation, and to discuss how patch testing clinical trials at CPT℠ can help support your marketing programs and consumer health interests.
+To learn more about sensitization and irritation and discuss patch testing, clinical trials at CPT℠ can help support your marketing programs and consumer health interests.
 Contact us about sensitization and irritation testing by filling out the form on this page.